- Introduction

 - A Home Equity Line of Credit (HELOC) allows you to access equity built up in your home quickly and for a shorter term to pay for immediate expenses you may have.
 Since this kind of loan is more challenging to manage, only a limited number of more sophisticated private lenders are able to offer HELOCs.

-By being able to provide a wide variety in the types of loans on offer and by doing so typically faster and with less hassle than the large banks, many borrowers can benefit from a private loan arrangement.
+By being able to provide a wide variety of the types of loans on offer and by doing so typically faster and with less hassle than the large banks, many borrowers can benefit from a private loan arrangement.

 In order to further understand the role private lending plays in the mortgage market, it is beneficial to be able to differentiate between the types of lenders that are available.
 Lenders fall into three main categories.
 Each category has its own criteria required of the borrower in order to be ultimately approved for a mortgage loan.
 Lenders are considered to be either A Lenders, B Lenders or C Lenders.